stan-dot/online-multiplayer-testground/src/games/argument-tree/argument.todo.md

   - [ ] data wrapper - data, path, loaded
   - [ ] things visible wrapper
   - [ ] appearance wrapper - dark mode, etc

+## done
+- [x] change the data structure so that every node points to children (supporters / attacks), not the other way around
+- [x] make th canvas larger if other elements are hidden
+- [x] metadata for the each tree
+- [x] topics choosing button - some higher up menu - topic metadata, tags with trigger warnings